 “First, I want to express my deepest gratitude to Sue Gray and all the people who have contributed to this report, which I have placed in the Library of this House and the Government have published in full today for everyone to read.
 I will address its findings in this Statement but first I want to say sorry.
 I am sorry for the things we simply did not get right and sorry for the way this matter has been handled.
 It is no use saying that this or that was within the rules.
 It is no use saying that people were working hard.
 This pandemic was hard for everyone.
 We asked people across this country to make the most extraordinary sacrifices—not to meet loved ones, not to visit relatives before they died—and I understand the anger that people feel.

-But it is not enough to say sorry.
-This is a moment when we must look at ourselves in the mirror, and we must learn.
-While the Metropolitan police must yet complete their investigation, and that means there are no details of specific events in Sue Gray’s report, I of course accept Sue Gray’s general findings in full, and above all her recommendation that we must learn from these events and act now.
+But, Mr Speaker, it is not enough to say sorry.
+This is a moment when we must look at ourselves in the mirror and we must learn.
+And while the Metropolitan Police must yet complete its investigation—and that means there are no details of specific events in Sue Gray’s report—I, of course, accept Sue Gray’s general findings in full, and above all her recommendation that we must learn from these events and act now.